BlackcurrantLabs/training/docs/MEAN/index.md

 <img src="/assets/mean.jpeg">

-MEAN stands for Mongo/MySQL Express Angular Nginx.
+MEAN stands for Mongo/MySQL Express Angular NodeJs.
 Together these frameworks and tools work well and provide a really nice developer experience, Hence they are often used together.